Digital gap: 42% of EU citizens lack basic digital skills

 "The coronavirus crisis has demonstrated how crucial it is for citizens and businesses to be connected and to be able to interact with each other online," the commission vice-president, Margrethe Vestager said, adding that the EU will work on finding the areas where investment is more needed to close the digital gap.

-Meanwhile, there are notable differences among member states and demographic groups.
+There are notable differences among member states and demographic groups.

 The Netherlands and Finland are the frontrunners of digital skills in the EU, while Bulgaria and Romania are lagging.